front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### Style sheets updates

-In case you have overridden `_pages.scss` you need to add the following line to it:
+In case you have overridden `_pages.scss` you need to add the following line to it to include styles for the Guest order search feature:

 ```
 @import "~theme/pages/Orders/Orders";